Pumpkin Spice Latte Without Coffee

 Spices

-For example, my kids aren’t so wild about the spiciness of ginger, so when making this recipe for them, I just use ground cinnamon, vanilla and a very small pinch of ground nutmeg for some fall flavor.
+But my kids aren’t so wild about the spiciness of ginger, so when I make this pumpkin milk for them, I just use ground cinnamon, vanilla and a very small pinch of ground nutmeg for some fall flavor.

 pro Tip

-When using as much pumpkin spice as in the recipe card, your latte will get a brownish color, not an orange color as Starbucks’ Pumpkin Spice Crème (PSL without coffee).
+If you use as much spices as in the recipe card, your latte will get a brownish color instead of an orange color as Starbucks’ Pumpkin Spice Crème (which is the official name of PSL without coffee).

 If you are looking for an orange color like in the pictures of this post, you may want to limit the spices to a pinch (or even leave them out altogether).